Best High Schools for Sports in Every State

 Bottom Line: James A. Garfield High School

 Garfield High has emerged as the cream of the crop when it comes to prep basketball.
-Look at their 14 state championships, the most in Washington history.
+Look at their about 15 state championships, the most in Washington history.

 Garfield has produced many standout athletes, including former NBA star Brandon Roy and women’s basketball star Joyce Walker, who became the third woman to play for the Harlem Globetrotters.